·

 DC Metro Guide for Tourists and Visitors

-The DC Metro maps are easy to read — and routes are clear.
-The DC Metro is safe for tourists — the metro stations are well-lit and WMATA attendants are available at each station to assist when needed.
+DC Metro maps are easy to read and routes are clear.
+Washington, DC metro stations are well-lit, and WMATA attendants are available at each station to assist when needed.
+You can even take the DC Metro from the airport to stations close to hotels throughout the Washington, DC area.